informalsystems/vdd/liteclient/failuredetector.md

 Whenever a new header *h* is added to *State*, the failure detector should query the secondaries.

-If a header *h'* returned by the secondary *s* is equal to *h* we do nothing. **(Q1: or should we record it in case we find a problem when we get another header for this height from a different secondary??)** Otherwise, that is if *h'* is different from *h*, we have a fork.
+If a header *h'* returned by the secondary *s* is equal to *h* we do nothing. **(Q1: or should we record it, as this information might later be useful in case we find a problem when we get another header for this height from a different secondary??)** Otherwise, that is if *h'* is different from *h*, we have a fork.
 There are several cases to distinguish

    - **C1.** *h'* is malformed (fails basic validation): *s* is faulty